-Plane Crash In Cuba Has Crews Looking For Survivors From Boeing 737 — Report
+Cuban Plane Crash Has Crews Looking For Survivors From Boeing 737 [Updated]

 — Ma de Jesús González (@marychuyglez) May 18, 2018

-According to Newsweek, a 737 can seat up to 178 people.
+According to the aviation manufacturer’s website, a Boeing 737 can seat up to 178 people.
+José Ramón Cabañas, the Cuban Ambassador to the United States, tweeted that the flight had 104 passengers on board.
+The Miami Herald reports that 107 passengers, plus crew, were onboard the plane, that went down approximately 1.5 miles from the airport.
 CNN reports that the plane was a Cubana de Aviacion Boeing 737.

 “Cubana de Avicion — Cuba’s national carrier — has had to ground some of its aging fleet because of safety issues, though the cause of Friday’s crash is unknown, CNN’s Patrick Oppmann reported from Havana.”